 How Does a Food Challenge Work?

-During a food challenge, a patient will be gradually introduced to a specific food in increasing larger amounts to test their tolerance.
+During a food challenge test, a patient will be gradually introduced to a specific food in increasing larger amounts to test their tolerance.
 As the more and more of the food is introduced to your system, the allergist will monitor to see if a patient reacts.
 If symptoms of a reaction start, treatment will begin immediately and the food challenge will stop.

 Since this test has the potential to cause a serious allergic reaction or life-threatening anaphylaxis, the test should only be done under medical supervision.
 During the test, the patient is closely monitored for any negative reaction to the food.

-When Do I Need a Food Challenge?
+How Do You Know if You Need a Food Challenge?

 Before you or your child are expected to go to the allergy clinic for a food challenge, speak with your allergist to see if there’s anything you can or cannot do before the appointment.
 On most occasions, your allergist will request that the patient does not take any antihistamines (allergy medications) for three to five days prior to the food challenge.

 During the test, the patient must be in 100% good health.
-Since the test takes approximately three to six hours, it’s a good idea to bring something to do, like a coloring book or electric device.
+Since the test takes approximately three to six hours, it’s a good idea to bring something to do, like a coloring book or electronic device.
 You can expect a high level of supervision during the exam in a friendly and safe environment.
 If you or your child do not experience symptoms, you can expect to be monitored for one hour.

 If the patient has a reaction during the test, it will be treated promptly and in accordance with the severity.
 For example, a mild reaction may be treated with antihistamines, while a more severe reaction would require an epinephrine auto-injector and observance for multiple hours, or possibly a transfer to an emergency room.